WSU-RAS/ras-object-detection/README.md

 ras-object-detection
 ====================
 This is code for training a CNN for object detection for the RAS project using YOLO on darknet and generating a learning curve.
-Look in individual code files fore more documentation.
+Look in individual code files for more documentation.
 Below is the general process, though you will have to modify for your particular setup.

 ### Split the data